Geographical Peer Matching for P2P Energy Sharing: System Model

 We assume customers can see and use their own data, but do not have access to their peers' data.
 To minimize data exchanges and reduce stress on the architecture, we assume the matching happens at a higher level through a third party dedicated entity.
-This centralized point of view assumes the end-users have subscribed to such an external service provider (being the energy provider or a third agent) in order to participate in the sharing process, and paying for the service through a fix share of the cost-saving obtained by each community.
-Under this setting, the service provider is in charge of grouping prosumers and consumers and supervising the transmission of data needed for the matching; its goal is thus to achieve the best global cost-saving to maximize its own benefit too.
-This also means that, once matching has been settled, communities can work in an independent fashion and do not need to rely on the service provider for managing their every day exchanges, neither for optimizing their electricity cost.
-Since end-users change consumption patterns and their will to participate through time, the matching can get updated or recomputed after a billing period has elapsed.
+This centralized point of view assumes the end-users have subscribed to such an external service provider (being the energy provider or a third agent) in order to participate in the sharing process, and paying for the service through a fixed share of the cost saving obtained by each community.
+Under this setting, the service provider is in charge of grouping prosumers and consumers and supervising the transmission of data needed for the matching; its goal is thus to achieve the best global cost saving to maximize its own benefit as well.
+This also means that, once a matching has been decided and propagated to the peers by the system, communities can then work in an independent fashion.
+In particular, they do not further need to rely on the service provider for managing their every day exchanges, neither for optimizing their electricity cost.
+Since end-users change their consumption patterns and may revoke their will to participate through time, it may be beneficial to recompute the matching after a billing period has elapsed.

+In our experimental evaluation presented in Section~\ref{sec:evaluation}, we have used historical data for one year as input to the aggregate model (LP-optimization) to calculate the peers' matching preferences.
+This is based on the assumption that the peers participating in long-term energy communities will likely reproduce overall the same or similar consumption patterns over time (and entailing similar matching preferences in the future).